 The College is run by a Council, similar to a board of directors.
-Council sets the College’s direction and develops the policies and standards to ensure the College is protecting the public.
+Council sets the College’s strategic and policy direction.
+It makes decisions that protect and promote the public interest.
+Based on Council’s direction, a staff team led by the registrar/CEO carries out the College’s day-to-day work.

 Council is made up of: